 Download our SMART goals template for Word and Google Docs to get you on track to construct meaningful goals within a defined framework.
 Each letter stands for an attribute that will help you refine your goal.
-These attributes are specific, measurable, achievable, relevant and time-bound.
+The SMART acronym stands for; specific, measurable, achievable, relevant and time-bound.
 SMART goals don't just need to be work related; you can apply the same principles to set goals for anything you want to achieve in your life.

 Let's break it down by each of the five SMART goal attributes.

 What exactly do you want to achieve?
 Keep it concise - the clearer and more well-defined your goal is, the more powerful it will be.
 Aim for an action statement to inspire yourself.
 The other attributes will expand on the in-depth details you need.

 This can be the most important attribute.
 Your goal needs to be quantifiable so that you can measure it and know if you've completed the goal or not.
 Don't just say you need to improve - define it by how much.

 Ask yourself: How will I know when I've reached my goal?

 Tip: Break down your measurable attributes into smaller milestones.
 When tracking your goal progress you can check off the milestones along the way.

 Your goal should be challenging but still attainable.
 Don't set your sights too low, but be realistic about what you can actually do in order to achieve your goals with the resources you have.
 Aim to stretch yourself so long as you think through clearly the obstacles you'll encounter along the way.